• Skip to primary navigation

 What is consistency like?

 Honestly, it is a lot like regular caramel.
-Dates have a natural caramel flavor, making them perfect for a healthy swap like this.
+Dates have a natural caramel flavor, making them perfect for a swap like this.
 Make sure it is blended well and will be just as thick and creamy as traditional caramel!

 What is the flavor like?